 This figure primarily indicates the impact of changes in assumptions based on experience data for mortality and morbidity rates, lapse and surrender rates, and operating expense rates.
-The value of existing business increased primarily because of an improvement in mortality and morbidity and expense assumptions.
+The value of existing business increased primarily due to an improvement in mortality and morbidity rates and a change in lapse and surrender rates, in spite of worsened expense rates assumptions.